Oxidation (of copper) w/o flux, Oxidation with flux

 THERE ARE many different types of flux.
 Below is a list of just SOME of the fluxes available for hard soldering/silver soldering/brazing.
 Pretty hard to pick just one.
 I’ve not used Firescoff but, I’m thinking it looks interesting.
 Nor have I used a gel flux – must try!

 - Firescoff: Liquid spray.
-Silver, gold, palladium, copper, brass, bronze, titanium and stainless steel.
+According to the manufacturer, Firescoff works up to 3000°F. Silver, gold, palladium, copper, brass, bronze, titanium and stainless steel.
 No need for pickle, washes off with water.
 Prevents fire scale.
-Firescoff flux is non-flammable; flouride- and chloride-free.
+Firescoff flux is non-flammable; fluoride- and chloride-free.
 MSDS.

 - Firescoff RH: Liquid spray.
 Works with the above plus, rhodium, gold-filled, or silver-filled, protecting the plated/laminated layer.
 MSDS.